ts4z/barge-rulebook/src/five-card-draw.md

 ### Evaluating the Showdown

 The best high five-card hand wins the pot.

+### Notes

-NOTE: This game was most commonly played as a limit game, although although big-bet formats in either pot-limit or no-limit existed.
+This game was most commonly played as a limit game, although although big-bet formats in either pot-limit or no-limit existed.
 It is sometimes played without the joker/bug.